forrestcasey/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High  School’s performance relative to the other schools?

-	- Performance is minimally impacted with relative to other schools.
+	- Performance is minimally impacted relative to other schools.

 - How does replacing the ninth-grade scores affect the following: